-This was one of my favourite breakfasts on a weekday when I didn’t have that much time.
+This was one of my favorite breakfasts on a weekday when I didn’t have that much time and I didn’t have to be gluten-free.
 Now that I know I’m coeliac I use the gluten-free alternatives mentioned below.
 Cooking in the oven makes it handy, because (unlike grilling) you don’t have to watch it every minute.
 These Taifun brand sausages are vegan and contain 11% protein so are great for keeping you satisfied for longer.
-Check out my “larder” in the menu for where to buy these and other unusual foods.
+Check out my “larder” on the menu for where to buy these and other unusual foods.
 Make sure you get the “grill herb sausages” though, they are the nicest.
 These sausages are not gluten-free as they contain soya sauce and small amounts of oats (which can be contaminated with gluten grains).
 For the gluten-free option, see the Taifun Basil Tofu option below in the recipe.
 You could also eat this for a light lunch or dinner.
 All the Taifun products keep for ages in the fridge.

 For 1 person:

 2 Taifun grill herb sausages (these contain gluten, for gluten-free- slice 1/2 a block of Taifun Basil Tofu or Tofu Rosso into 3 thick slices instead)

 1 tsp dried oregano or 1 tbsp chopped fresh oregano

 - Put the sausages on a baking sheet in the oven and switch on to 170C (or 150C in a fan oven).
 Wash the courgette and tomato.
 Halve the tomato and slice the courgette lengthways – sliced 1/2-2/3 cm thick is just about right, I think.

 - Leave the sausages to cook in the heating-up oven for around 25-30 minutes while you shower or generally get ready for the day.